drumdrone/social-canvas-calendar/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Development Stages

+### Stage 1: Database Features
+- [x] **Cascade Delete for Unmodified Posts** - Added automatic deletion of unmodified generated social media posts when recurring action is deleted.
+Only posts with unchanged titles (unmodified) are removed, edited posts are preserved.